Coping with parent guilt

 3. Stop comparing yourself to others – especially on social media

-One of the hardest things about being a parent today is that points of comparison are everywhere, especially with the rise of social media.
+One of the hardest aspects of being a parent today is that points of comparison are everywhere, especially with the rise of social media.
 Try to avoid looking at and comparing yourself to what others are doing.
 People carefully curate what they want you to see and hear about their life – especially on social media and especially when it comes to parenthood.

 When you look at what some other parent says they are doing and compare it to what you are actually doing, you are literally comparing their fiction to your reality.
 It’s not a fair or accurate comparison and it’s not how you measure yourself as a mother or what is best for your child.